Hero of Waterloo Hotel

-Hero of Waterloo Hotel is a heritage-listed pub located at 81-83 Lower Fort Street, in the inner city Sydney suburb of Millers Point in the City of Sydney local government area of New South Wales, Australia.
+Hero of Waterloo Hotel is a heritage-listed pub located at 81–83 Lower Fort Street, in the inner city Sydney suburb of Millers Point, New South Wales, Australia.
 It was built from 1843 to 1844.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The site of the Hero of Waterloo Hotel on the south side of Windmill Street was located in the government reserve.
 In 1831 the Town Surveyor, Ambrose Hallen reported that John Clarke had fenced in the site and his ownership was challenged.
 Clarke produced a legal transfer from the son of John Leighton (Jack the Miller, after who Millers Point was named).
 David Leighton had purchased it from Patrick Marmount who was said to have received it as compensation from Governor Lachlan Macquarie for land resumed for the new Military Hospital.
 It was 1841 before the grant was formalised for John Clarke.
 The site was first occupied by George Paton when he built the first part of a stone hotel consisting of a kitchen and bedroom which is now in part of the cellar.

 The Hero of Waterloo is the second oldest surviving hotel in Sydney; the oldest is the nearby Lord Nelson Hotel.
 Paton was a stonemason who had worked on the nearby Garrison Church.
 Paton constructed the existing hotel c.
 1842 on the corner of Lower Fort and Windmill Streets from sandstone excavated from the Argyle Cut.
 The hotel was first licensed in 1845.
 Rumours persist that the labyrinthine stone cellars of the Hero of Waterloo contain a concealed entrance from which a "smuggler's tunnel" had been dug to Darling Harbour.

 The Hero of Waterloo was acquired by the Sydney Harbour Trust in the resumptions following an outbreak of bubonic plague in 1901.
 The Trust demolished many hotels of dubious quality and many licenses were revoked following the Liquor Act of 1912 but the Hero of Waterloo was one of a few early hotels to survive.
 The present main bar was two rooms until the removal of the dividing partition in 1928 to create one large room.
 In November 1988 the Department of Housing advertised the sale of the hotel and it passed into private ownership.
 The Sands Directory records occupants as 1860: J. Henderson; 1868: Mrs. A. Lincoln; 1873: Robert Russell; 1879–80: John Silk; 1883-91: William Oliff; 1892-95: H. Samuel; 1896-1900: William Healey.